nyacho04/holbertonschool-simple_shell/README.md

 - **[execute.c](execute.c)**: This file contains the `execute` function, which executes the command using `fork`, `execve`, and `wait` functions.

+- **[is_interactive.c](is_interactive.c)**: This file is used to determine if the shell is running in an interactive mode.
+This is important for deciding how the shell should behave in different environments.

 - **[flags_process.c](flags_process.c)**: This file contains the `flags_process` function, which processes the flags in the command string, ignoring the first token (the command itself).

 - **[srch_path.c](srch_path.c)**: This file contains the `srch_path` function, which differentiates a command from an absolute path and returns a pointer to the absolute path.